The Blip: Infinity Saga

-Following a funeral honoring Stark's sacrifice, Rogers travels back in time to return the Stones to their original time periods, and decides to return to his own time to live the life with Peggy Carter he'd always wanted.
-As an elderly man, he appears on the Avengers campus to pass the shield and mantle of Captain America to Sam Wilson.

 In Spider-Man: Far From Home, the Blip is discussed in a school news broadcast at the beginning of the film, which is the first instance in any medium of the name.
 The broadcast shows Midtown School of Science and Technology band members reappearing in the middle of a basketball game.
-The film reveals that several more characters had been blipped and restored, including Peter's aunt May Parker, and his classmates Ned Leeds, MJ, Betty Brant, and Flash Thompson.
+The film reveals that several more characters had been blipped and restored, including Peter's aunt May Parker and his classmates Ned Leeds, MJ, Betty Brant, and Flash Thompson.
 Parker's teacher Roger Harrington complains that his wife had pretended to have been blipped in order to leave him.
 As part of a viral marketing campaign to promote the home media release of Far From Home, a real version of the fictional TheDailyBugle.net website was created that featured testimonials from supposed victims of the Blip, including one complaining that they disappeared in a dangerous situation and were seriously injured when they reappeared.
 This contradicted a statement by Feige saying that anyone in such a situation would have reappeared safely.
 Several days after this was pointed out, the website was updated to say this story was faked for an insurance claim.

-In Shang-Chi and the Legend of the Ten Rings, the Blip is discussed and fliers can be seen in San Francisco regarding a hotline for sufferers of "post-Blip anxiety".

-In Eternals, Ajak reveals that the Blip delayed the onslaught of the Emergence for five years, as it halved the Earth's population from the necessary level needed for the Emergence to occur.
-An advertisement for the Global Repatriation Council (GRC) is seen.

-In Spider-Man: No Way Home, it is revealed that Wong replaced Stephen Strange as the Sorcerer Supreme due to Strange's disappearance for five years in the Blip.
-In a mid-credits scene, a bartender explains to a universe-displaced Eddie Brock how his family was among the victims of the Blip.